garfix/nligems/doc/internals.md

 The type of sentence often corresponds with the act that the user wishes to perform.
 Often, but not always.
 "Do you know what time it is?" means "Tell me the time! (please)"

-To be intelligible a sentence must be complete and syntactically and sematically correct.
+To be intelligible a sentence must be complete and syntactically and semantically correct.
 In practice a system may have to deal with

 - partial sentences ("and the country?")
 - spelling mistakes ("How manny")